ICC temporarily suspends Duterte's 'war on drugs' probe | DW | 20.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The International Criminal Court said it was looking into a deferral request by Manila and suspending the investigation it launched in September.
+The International Criminal Court said it was suspending the investigation it launched in September to look into a deferral request by Manila.
 Human rights groups slammed the decision, urging it to continue work.

 In September, the ICC said it had sufficient reason to believe that crimes against humanity were committed during Duterte's drug crackdown